Peace Lutheran Church

 Guidelines for Returning Inside for Divine Services

 Greetings in Jesus Christ!
 We are excited to announce that we will be reopening the building for Sunday services beginning on May 31st, 2020!
 We will hold Sunday morning services indoors at 8:00, 9:20, and at 10:30AM.
-Saturday services, at 3:30PM and 5:00PM, will remain Drive-In services as long as seasonal temperatures permit to accommodate those who, due to health concerns or other factors, are reticent to enter the building.
+Saturday service at 5:00PM, will remain Drive-In services as long as seasonal temperatures permit to accommodate those who, due to health concerns or other factors, are reticent to enter the building.
 Our Saturday Drive-in service will be changing to 3:30PM as of Saturday, October 31.
 Note: Per County mandates, masks are to be worn in the church building.